 If you’re not used to public speaking, giving presentations as a finance professional might feel daunting.
 Luckily, effective communication is a skill that anyone can learn.
 With a little practice, you’ll soon be giving presentations that blow your colleagues away.

-For this episode of Collectiv Conversations, I sat down with Soufyan Hamid, owner of SouFBP, to talk about how to improve your presentation and communication skills.
+For this episode of Collectiv Conversations, I sat down with Soufyan Hamid, owner of SouFBP, about how to improve your presentation and communication skills.
 Soufyan is an experienced FP&A professional who is no stranger to creating captivating presentations.
 Here are some of the most important insights from our conversation.

 Why You Need to Hone Your Communication Skills

 As part of an FP&A team, you’ll regularly need to share data with clients, management, and other key stakeholders in your business.
 This means that you’ll need to be able to effectively communicate financial data and concepts to people with a wide variety of knowledge and skill sets.

 Strong communication skills are important not only for presentations but also for day-to-day meetings and interactions.

 Whether you’re new to public speaking or have been giving presentations for years, it’s normal to encounter some hurdles.

 Managing Your Nerves

 One of the most common challenges for anyone giving a presentation is managing your nerves.
 It’s normal to feel nervous when giving a presentation, especially when talking to a new group of people.

 While your fear of public speaking might never fully go away, it’s something you can manage over time with practice.
 When you feel confident about the information you’re presenting, it becomes easier to work through your nerves.